-In Panel B we estimate the same regression including an interaction term between the experience measure and IS.
-We can therefore estimate the differential effect of shock experience inside and outside of industry shock quarters.
-As in the univariate sorts, we find that, in industry shocks, managers with past industry shock experience in an ISP do much better than inexperienced ones.
-Conditional on being in an industry shock quarter, based on the 4-factor model, this difference is as large as 169bps for an additional industry shock experience.
+We repeat the analysis from Panel A including an interaction term between the experience measure and IS and present the results in Panel C. We can therefore estimate the differential effect of experience inside and outside of industry shock quarters.
+As in the univariate sorts, managers with past industry shock experience do much better than inexperienced ones in subsequent industry shocks.
+Conditional on being in an industry shock quarter, this difference is 3.57% for the 4-factor risk adjustment.